Mcloud136/Mcloud-Browser/README.md

 ---

 <p align="center">
-  Made with ❤️ by MCloud Browser Team
+  Made with ❤️ by MCloud
 </p>